oracle-livelabs/developer/build-ords-apis-in-adb/create-table-ocw23/create-table-ocw23.md

 <!-- WMSID 4602 -->
 ## Introduction

-In this lab you will use Database Actions/SQL Developer Web to connect to your database, create a table, and then REST enable the table.
+In this lab you will use Database Actions to connect to your database.
+You will then create a table, and REST enable it.

 Estimated Lab Time: 20 minutes